B-Hartley/drinkaware/README.md

 - View your self-assessment scores
 - See detailed list of drinks consumed today
 - Log new drinks and drink-free days via services
+- One-click button to log a drink-free day
 - Support for custom drink IDs
 - Remove logged drinks when needed